Dashron/Roads/README.md

  options                   | object                             | A set of options that can influence the build process.
-See all fields below options.browserifyOptions | object                             | Custom configuration settings to pass to browserify (https://github.com/browserify/browserify#browserifyfiles--opts) options.babelifyOptions   | object                             | Custom configuration settings to pass to babelify (https://github.com/babel/babelify#options) options.exclude           | array                              | An array of files that should not be included in the build process.
+See all fields below options.browserifyOptions | object                             | Custom configuration settings to pass to browserify (https://github.com/browserify/browserify#browserifyfiles--opts) options.babelifyOptions   | object                             | Custom configuration settings to pass to babelify (https://github.com/babel/babelify#options) options.watchifyOptions   | object                             | Custom configuration settings to pass to watchify (https://github.com/browserify/watchify) options.exclude           | array                              | An array of files that should not be included in the build process.
 They will throw errors if required.
 See Browserify's "exclude" options.ignore            | array                              | An array of files that should not be included in the build process, but should not error when required.
-See Browserify's "ignore"
+See Browserify's "ignore" watch                     | boolean                            | A flag that when enabled, causes the builder to remain active, monitoring the built files for any changes an automatically rebuilding

 ```TypeScript
     let build = require('roads').build;